- Service area

 WCC’s energy policy objectives were reviewed and revised in January 2019.

-As a major consumer of resources, Warwickshire County Council recognises that its role as a community leader, service provider and estate manager will impact upon the natural environment.
+As a major consumer of resources, WCC recognises that its role as a community leader, service provider and estate manager will impact upon the natural environment.

 - measure and monitor consumption and generation

 - improve efficiency